National criminal record searches all use similar databases, but they don't cover the whole nation!

 HireSafe does provide a Multi-State Criminal Record Database Search, while not a 100% comprehensive record search, it serves as "back-up" to the known jurisdictions where the applicant has lived or worked.
 The HireSafe Multi-State Criminal Database Search is only available in conjunction with additional county and state-wide searches.

 This search locates potential criminal records with its nationwide scope.
-The HireSafe Multi-State Criminal Database Search draws from over 550 million records from thousands of jurisdictions, including counties, department of corrections (DOC), administrative office of courts (AOC), and offender registries from all 50 states, plus Washington DC, Guam, and Puerto Rico.
+The HireSafe Multi-State Criminal Database Search draws from over 550 million records from thousands of jurisdictions, including counties, departments of corrections (DOC), the administrative office of courts (AOC), and offender registries from all 50 states, plus Washington DC, Guam, and Puerto Rico.